 Don’t just spring for the same old balloons and birthday cake to celebrate your kids this year.
 Instead, get creative with our guide to the most popular kids’ party ideas.
-From a birthday bash featuring favorites like Peppa Pig to a hands-on experience with reptiles galore, these hip ideas are sure to make those mini-milestones ones you’ll never forget!
+From a birthday bash featuring favorites like llamas to a hands-on experience with reptiles galore, these hip ideas are sure to make those mini-milestones ones you’ll never forget!

 Superheroes are forever popular but this warrior woman has reached new heights.
 From favors to costumes to cakes, we love the easy-to-recreate ideas at Artsy Momma including cupcake toppers and cute crafts.

 If 2016 was the year of the woodland creature and 2017 the year of the flamingo, then 2018 is the year of the llama (and also, maybe the sloth).
 From sweet baby shower themes to full-on party games (pin the tail on the llama, anyone?) not since Anna Dewdney first began the beloved Llama, Llama series has this creature been so popular among the youngest members of our households.
 (We think Anna would smile about this trend.)
 We love this simple llama cake topper kit (ears, eyes and mouth) that transforms your theme instantly (some piping skills required).

 Move over painting parties, here comes the next exciting thing in children's birthday activities!
 Alice's Table provides custom floral arranging parties including children's birthday parties (pssst...they make a great baby shower theme too!).
 Each attendee learns how to create a professional floral arrangement and bring it home in a stylish vase or a beautiful flower crown fit for a queen.
 Plus, they come to you if you're hosting a private event.

 Check out their events calendar and search by state to find happenings near you.